 Compare this with how much the real landowners of this country have.
 It's hard to find out how much of the United Kingdom is owned by whom.
 It is difficult if, as I, you do not have the right means and contacts.
 One can get only an inkling of an idea from what information is freely accessible.
 In this regard, the only land owners with any degree of visibility are the royals.

-Perhaps some of our 1 in 5 families living in poverty and unemployment could become productive, happy, fulfilled human beings if given a fair share of the planet on which they were born.
+If given a fair share of the planet on which they were born, perhaps some of our 1 in 5 families living in poverty and unemployment could become productive, happy, fulfilled human beings.
 The usage of land on these royal estates is not the planetary norm.
 For its present owners it does not need to be so.
-For instance, over all, the royal estates have a much higher proportion of wilderness (60% as against 33%).
-However, I think this could be easily rectified under the hands of 1,867 owner-worker adult couples (that is 3,733 people) than under its present 200 full-time employees (1999AD).
+For instance, over all, the royal estates have a much higher proportion of wilderness (60% as opposed to 33%).
+However, I think this could be easily rectified under the hands of 1,867 new owner-worker adult couples (that is 3,733 people) than under its present 200 full-time employees (1999AD).

 I suspect that even larger chunks of the United Kingdom are in the free possession of a covert faceless few who are shielded from public view by the veil of anonymity.